plojyon/resolwe-bio-py/docs/start.rst

   If you omit the ``login()`` line you will be logged as anonymous user.
   Note that anonymous users do not have access to the ful set of features.

+  The ``login()`` call will perform interactive login in a web browser.
+If you wish to log in as a different user, open the link in an incognito window.

 .. note::

 	When connecting to the server through an interactive session, we suggest you